kyleko1234/myEasyLedger/rest_api/Documentation/AccountSubtype/AccountSubtype.md

 AccountSubtypes represent subgroups of each AccountType.
 These are hardcoded into the server for the purposes of generating accurate reports.
 Each AccountGroup must belong to exactly one AccountSubtype. **For the purposes of generating cash flow statements,  "Other current/noncurrent assets/liabilities" are treated as operating assets and liabilities.
 "Other equity" is treated as a cash adjustment when calculating cash flows.**
+Non-recurring items should be recorded net of tax.

 The account subtypes are provided as follows: